 A sequel called Anatomy 2 was released in 2003 with a mostly new cast.
 It follows a young intern who gets entangled with another chapter of the Anti-Hippocratic Society in a prestigious Berlin hospital.

 This film provides examples of:

-- Body Horror: The preserved bodies are anatomical models.
-As in, you can open them, take them apart, etc.
+- Body Horror: The preserved bodies are anatomical models — as in, you can open them, take them apart, et cetera.